yvonnefroehlich/sws-visualization-and-modeling/README.md

  _How to use_: Header of function `SWS_Analysis_BASICS_stereoplot.m`

   - Plot different shear wave splitting measurement methods
-  - Plot singel-event and multi-event anlysis results
+  - Plot single-event and multi-event analysis results
   - Color-code bars with respect to the fast polarization direction (see Requirements/Colormaps)
-  - Shade background or backzimuth sector
+  - Shade background or backazimuth sector

 FIGURE